-Nine Vermont Beers to Enjoy in Quarantine
+Nine Regionally Available Vermont Beers

 Vermont's flourishing craft beer scene is one of the best parts of a Green Mountain visit.
 Sample these beers as you look forward to making Vermont memories.

 von Trapp “Helles” Lager (Stowe, VT) – Aptly named (“Helles” means “bright” in German!), this lager promises uncanny refreshment.
 Brewed with mountain water from the von Trapp Family’s spring and delicately hopped with floral hop varieties, this golden lager is a true crowd-pleaser.